amethystsoft/vein/CONTRIBUTING.md

    ./Scripts/format_and_lint.sh
    ```

-## Contributor License Agreement (CLA)
+# Contributor License Agreement (CLA)

 To keep Vein open and healthy for the ecosystem, contributors must sign a CLA.
-To respect your contributions, we include a **Maintenance Commitment & Fallback Right**:
+To respect your contributions, we include a Maintenance Commitment & Fallback Right:

-### Why a CLA?
+## Why a CLA?

 Vein is licensed under the MPL 2.0.
 To maintain long-term viability and accommodate corporate users whose legal departments cannot work with copyleft licenses, we dual-license Vein.
-The CLA allows Mia Koring as **Amethyst Software** to offer alternative commercial licensing terms while keeping the main distribution entirely free and open-source.
+The CLA allows Mia Koring as Amethyst Software to offer alternative commercial licensing terms while keeping the main distribution entirely free and open-source.

+## Our Safety Hatch: Maintenance Commitment & Fallback Right

-To respect your contributions and protect the community from "licensing rug-pulls," we include a **Maintenance Commitment & Fallback Right** (our Safety Hatch):
+To respect your contributions and protect the community from abandonment, we include a Maintenance Commitment & Fallback Right:

+**What we commit to:** We actively maintain Amethyst Vein as the primary maintainer.
+This means regularly committing code, merging pull requests, closing or resolving issues with explanations, posting reviews or substantive updates, updating documentation—or designating other maintainers to do so on our behalf.

+**How it works:** If there is a complete absence of maintenance activity for 6 continuous months, the project is considered unmaintained.
+We can pause this counter by posting a pinned notice of temporary unavailability (e.g., due to illness or sabbatical) for up to 12 months per year.

-> **Summary:** We commit to actively maintaining this project.
-If an issue or PR is left completely unaddressed for a continuous period of 6 months, Vein is considered unmaintained.
-In this unlikely event, all contributors immediately gain the right to relicense and redistribute the project under any OSI-approved license.
+**Your protection:** Any contributor can notify us at mia.koring@amethystsoft.de if they suspect maintenance failure.
+We have 60 days to demonstrate recent maintenance activity or commit to resuming within 14 days.
+If we don't respond, all contributors automatically gain the right to relicense and redistribute the entire project under any OSI-approved license.

+**Want to help?** We are the primary maintainer of Amethyst Vein.
+If our circumstances change and we need additional designated maintainers, we will consider interested contributors in good faith.
+Reach out at mia.koring@amethystsoft.de if you'd like to express interest.

 ### How to Sign
 When you open your first Pull Request, CLA assistant will automatically post a comment with instructions to sign the agreement digitally in just a few clicks.